octospacc/BloccSpacc/README.md

 BloccSpacc is a portable isometric voxel sandbox game, mainly focused on building.

+### Development status and compatibility note

+The game is still in heavy development.
+Edges are rough, stuff might break from one day to the other, saved maps might not work across new versions, and support for different platforms might break between updates.
+Play at your own risk.

 ### Development status / roadmap:

 - [x] Breaking/placing blocks